alisw/AliPhysics/PWG/EMCAL/READMEemcEmbedding.txt

 notable exception.
 Additional centrality selection is implemented in the embedding helper.
 To use it, simply set the centrality range ("internalEventSelection:centralityRange" in YAML or via SetCentralityRange(min, max)).
 Note that if a centrality range is set in AliEventCuts (for example, through the automatic setup), that range must be wider than or equal to the range in the embedding helper for the embedding helper setting to be meaningful.
+Physics selection of the `AliEventCuts` object can also be configured via YAML.

 Alternatively, the user may use manual cuts in AliEventCuts, configure it for a particular period, and then set the centrality range in AliEventCuts and disregard the centrality selection capabilities in the embedding helper.
 In code,